sdiehl/wiwinwlh/tutorial.md

 A generalization of the SAT problem to include predicates other theories gives rise to the very sophisticated domain of "Satisfiability Modulo Theory" problems.
-The existing SMT solvers are very sophisticated projects ( usually bankrolled by large institutions ) and usually have to called out to via foreign function interface or via a common interface called SMT-lib.
+The existing SMT solvers are very sophisticated projects ( usually bankrolled by large institutions ) and usually have to be called out to via foreign function interface or via a common interface called SMT-lib.
 The two most common of use in Haskell are ``cvc4`` from Stanford and ``z3`` from Microsoft Research.